peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 The low barrier to registration in the vendor and personal trees means it should rarely, if ever, be necessary to use unregistered types.
 Therefore, use of types in the "x." tree is strongly discouraged.

-Note that types with names beginning with "x-" are no longer considered to be members of this tree (see {{?RFC6648}}).
-Also note that if a generally useful and widely deployed type incorrectly uses an "x-" name prefix, it MAY be registered using its current name in an alternative tree by following the procedure defined in {{grandfather}}.
+Note that types with subtype names beginning with "x-" are no longer considered to be members of this tree (see {{?RFC6648}}).
+Also note that if a generally useful and widely deployed type incorrectly uses an "x-" subtype name prefix, it MAY be registered in an alternative tree by following the procedure defined in {{grandfather}}.

 ### Additional Registration Trees